donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 Generally, you want to test when you have lots to lose.

 ## When not to practice test-driven development?

-Practicing something other than test-driven development as you experiment rapidly would be my recommendation.
+When you are experimenting or exploring an idea rapidly I wouldn't recommend practicing TDD.
 Of course, I'm talking about hackathons, game jams, throw-away prototypes, etc., where you have almost nothing to lose.
 I'm not saying that TDD provides no value in the code you write in those scenarios, but there is a point to be made on the opportunity cost missed on just being able to try multiple ideas quickly to explore the space.